Raspberry Pi user manual

 disable_touch

-No parameters: Disable the touch function of TFT, enabled by default -
+No parameters required: Disable the touch function of the TFT, default is enabled -

 Example: